Indoor Pool Ventilation and COVID-19

 ANSI/ASHRAE Standard 62.1

 One aspect of the realities of how indoor pools are ventilated is air turnover rate.
 The guide that mechanical engineers use to determine how much ventilation air the dehumidification equipment for an indoor pool must be designed for is ANSI/ASHRAE Standard 62.1-2020: Ventilation for Acceptable Indoor Air Quality.
-This standard is updated every three years and is adopted as is by the International Building Codes.
+This ASHRAE swimming pool ventilation standard is updated every three years and is adopted as is by the International Building Codes.

 Indoor swimming pools are required to have a very high ventilation rate to assist in removing the byproducts of the chlorine that is added to the pool water.
-The following is a comparison of the ventilation rate of for the area factor of an indoor pool compared to other building types:

 · 8 times more than an office space